With Lust Comes Anger: Why Sexual Sin and Rage Go Hand in Hand

 Godly Anger

-Jesus overturned tables because the temple had become a "den of thieves" instead of "house of prayer" (Matthew 21:12-13).
-Jesus was angry at the injustice of the poor being exploited by religious leaders.
+Jesus overturned tables because the temple had become a "den of thieves" instead of "house of prayer."
+(Matthew 21:12-13) Jesus was angry at the injustice of the poor being exploited by religious leaders.
 Worship was open for all no matter how poor or rich.
 Godly anger loves others, honors God, and restores what is broken by sin.

-Another example is Jesus' anger when he saw a man with a withered hand (Mark 1:41).
+Another example is Jesus' anger when He saw a man with a withered hand (Mark 1:41).
 Jesus heals the man's hand, but he was angry at his sickness.
 The fall had caused a world where sickness and death inflicted suffering on God's people.
-Being angry at what sin had done, Jesus heals this man in compassion.
-Though this man committed no sin we are aware of, the fall brought forth suffering.
-Jesus was angry about what the fall had done and loved this man by healing him.
+Being angry at what sin had done, Jesus healed this man's hand in compassion.
+This is the biblical idea behind the phrase "hate the sin, not the sinner" (Ephesians 4:26; Romans 7:24).

 For research on the difference between godly anger and ungodly anger, David Powlinson's book Good and Angry is really good.